The best talent will always have the most choice when it comes to who they work for—so what are they looking for?

 Benefits Of Pay Equity In The Modern Workplace

-The commercial benefits of a pay equity audit are many, but centre largely on ensuring your people stay motivated and stay longer.
+The commercial benefits of a comprehensive pay equity audit are many, but center largely on ensuring your people stay motivated and stay longer.

 But what does this look like for companies that don’t undertake pay equity audits?